 Neurogenic arthropathy is a rapidly destructive arthropathy due to impaired pain perception and position sense, which can result from various underlying disorders, most commonly diabetes and stroke.
 Common manifestations include joint swelling, effusion, deformity, and instability.
 Pain may be disproportionately mild due to the underlying neuropathy.
 Diagnosis requires x-ray confirmation.
-Treatment consists of joint stabilization, which slows disease progression, and sometimes surgery if the disease is advanced.
+Treatment consists of external or sometimes surgical joint stabilization to slow disease progression and reduce pain.

 Neck pain and back pain are among the most common reasons for physician visits.
 This discussion covers neck pain involving the posterior neck (not pain limited to the anterior neck) and low back pain, but it does not cover most major traumatic injuries (eg, fractures, dislocations, subluxations).